sidney-eliot/3d-artists-handbook/content/software-knowledge/zbrush-specific.md

 More details on the ZBrush's subdivision system [here](https://docs.pixologic.com/user-guide/3d-modeling/modeling-basics/subdivision-levels/).

-## Efficient Workflow with Alphas & Textures
+## Efficient Alphas & Textures Workflow
 Working with alphas in ZBrush can be quite confusing, so here's everything one should know.

 Firstly, the files need to be the way ZBrush wants them.
 If you want to use them as alphas, the files need to be ...